bigfarofa/moodle-resource-downloader/README.md

 ## Run configuration
 You can run the scrapper by simply using `npm run start` or `node ./dist/main.js`.

-There are some run configurations you can set up.
+There are some run configurations you need to set up.
 Either via command line and/or configuration file (`scrapper-config.json`).

 There is no `scrapper-config.json` because private information might be present there, so create one based on the file: `template-scrapper-config.json`.

 ### Config
 If there there is a option that is present in both command line and configuration file, the CLI flag and JSON parameter will be seperated by a `|`.
+The only required parameter is the `authorizeUrl` parameter.

+- `--authorize-url` | `authorizeUrl` The usual moodle link you use to enter it.
+Include the protocol(e.g http, https, https://mymoodle.com)

-- `--username <moodle-login-username>` | `username` The username you use to login
+- `--username <moodle-login-username>` | `username` The username you use to login.
-- `--download-path <path>` | `downloadPath` The path where the resources will be downloaded(By default it's the `./downloads` folder located in the root of the project)
+- `--download-path <path>` | `downloadPath` The path where the resources will be downloaded(By default it's the `./downloads` folder located in the root of the project).

-- `--no-headless` When this flag is on, Puppeteer will be executed with the option with the headless mode deactivated.
+- `--headless` | `headless` When this parameter is set to `true`, Puppeteer will be executed with the option with the [headless mode](https://pptr.dev/api/puppeteer.browserlaunchargumentoptions.headless/) activated.
 Headless mode allows the scrapper to run without displaying the UI.
+Default value is `false`.
+Optional.
 - `--wait-page-after-login | waitPageAfterLogin` - What page should the scrapper wait after authenticating.
+Optional.
 - `--auth-method` | `authMethod` - It can have one of the following values: `"user-control"`, `"terminal-user-passw"`.
 Default `user-control`